Emergency Fire Response Guidelines

 Cooking fires can unexpectedly happen.
 Follow these tips to prevent fire damage when cooking.

 Flammable Objects - Keep Away from the Stove

-- Wear short, tight-fighting, or lightly-rolled sleeves.
-If clothes catch fire, stop, drop and roll over and over or back and forth to put the fire out.
-Get medical help.
+- Wear short, tight-fighting, or lightly rolled sleeves.
+If clothes catch fire, stop, drop, and roll over and over or back and forth to put the fire out.
+Seek medical help.